 I literally woke up like this -- I'm still in bed.

 Sally's Box products are new to Soko Glam.
-If you're looking for a little kick of indulgence for your face, I recommend the Delight Panthenol Hydrogel Masks, which are up for grabs at $12 in packs of three.
+If you're looking for a little kick of indulgence for your face, I recommend the Delight Panthenol Hydrogel Masks.
 Happy masking!

 P.S.
 I'd love to hear from you about the good, the bad, the ugly, the funny of masking.
 Share your experiences in the comments below, or hashtag some sweet Instagram #maskselfies directed toward @sokoglam. ^_^